msj2/litmus-docs/docs/co-overview.md

 - Ability to monitor chaos runs & visualize results over a period of time (say, across builds/releases)

-- A standard specifiction of the chaos experiment(s) along with its attributes (such as, rank/priority)
+- A standard specification of the chaos experiment(s) along with its attributes (such as, rank/priority)

 - Availability of categorized experiment bundles